College of Letters & Science

 Faculty diversity liaison: Bradley Postle, 515 Brogden, email@example.com

+Students are required to complete 33 credits in psychology.
 The major consists of four levels of courses: foundation courses (introductory), breadth courses (intermediate), depth courses (intermediate), and capstone seminars (advanced).
-The following requirements apply to all students declaring the major Fall 2011 or later.
-Students may declare the major at any time after taking 202: Introductory Psychology or equivalent (201, 281).
+The following requirements apply to all students declaring the major fall 2011 or later.
+Students may declare the major after successful completion (grade of C or better) of Psych 202: Introductory Psychology or equivalent (201, 281).
 Students with AP credit for psychology need an AP score of 4 or 5 in order to declare.
+Students must complete a total of 33 credits in Psychology.

 The foundation courses provide a grounding in basic psychological facts and an understanding of the methodologies used to produce those facts.
 Four courses are required with grades as specified below.